-Before removing batteries from your vehicle is it essential to educate yourself about the best practices for ensuring safe working conditions for yourself and anyone helping you with this work.
+Before removing batteries from your vehicle, it essential to educate yourself about the best practices for ensuring safe working conditions for yourself and anyone helping you with this work.
 It is important to wear personal perfective equipment when handling batteries.
-For further information regarding the safe handling of your deep cycle batteries refer to our Safety First brochure in the Resources section of the website.
+For further information regarding the safe handling of your deep cycle batteries refer to our Safety First brochures in the resources section of the website.

 Open the battery compartment, usually located under the seat.
 Disconnect the negative cable and the positive cable from each battery and then remove any brackets that are holding the batteries in place.
 Using an approved lifting device remove the batteries one by one and store for recycling.

 Installing New Batteries